An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Our Proposed Method

 The research described in \cite{cordeau2002guide} states that TS has historically performed well on the CVRP, reinforcing our decision to create a hybrid quantum/classical TS algorithm.
 TS has been widely studied for solving optimization problems, and different ways exist to implement it \cite{taillard1993parallel} \cite{gendreau1994tabu} \cite{osman1993metastrategy}.
 We can break our algorithm into classical and quantum parts at the highest level.
 The classical part is our implementation of a TS algorithm.
 The quantum part is a QUBO formulation of the TSP that is solved for each route in a given solution on D-Wave's quantum annealer.
 We originally named this algorithm Hybrid Quantum Tabu Search.
+Fig. \ref{fig:tsflow} shows a high-level flowchart for HQTS.